bmustiata/countertype/README.rst

     ct.find_all(state="STOPPED")

-This will return an iterable if there are such elements, or ``None`` if no elements exist.
+This will return an iterable with all the matching elements.

 To find a single element, we can fetch it again, as an ``Optional``: